Tagajo, the mysterious northern capital that also appears in the poetry pillows of the Heian period [Miyagi Prefecture]

 Google Map

-“Noda no Tamagawa” was the most scenic spot in Tagajo
+"Noda's Tamagawa" was the most scenic spot in Tagajo

 Tamagawa in Noda

-Tamagawa in Noda<Information>
+Tamagawa in Noda <Information>

-• Name: Tamagawa of Noda
+• Name: Tamagawa in Noda

-• Address: 3-1 Rugaya, Tagajo City, Miyagi Prefecture 985-0871
+• Address: 3-1, Tsurugaya, Tagajo City, Miyagi Prefecture, 985-0871

 • Phone number: 022-364-5901 (Tagajo City Tourism Association)